Dr. Daniel Joh

 Dissertation: "Molecular and biofunctional modification of conformal POEGMA bottlebrush coatings and applications toward in vitro diagnostics"

-Currently: MD student at Duke
+Currently: MD resident at Duke

 Daniel is from Anaheim, California.
 He is an MD-PhD candidate in the Medical Scientist Training Program at Duke.
 He joined Dr. Chilkoti's Lab (BME) in 2014, and is co-mentored by Dr. Franklin (ECE).
 Daniel is teamed up with Joey to develop low-cost, fully-printed electronic biosensors that would be used to diagnose disease at "point-of-care".
 Outside the lab, he enjoys exercise, ping-pong, cooking, attending Franklin Lab Parties, and hanging out with his wife Jane and his dog Perry.